How Much should my car down payment be?

 The quick answer to this question is, “No, you don’t have to put cash down when buying a new or used car!”

 If you have an excellent credit score and a long credit history and can budget for the total amount of the monthly car payments, you will not be required to put any money down when buying a vehicle.
-If you have some bumps in your credit history or bad credit, the lender may or may not require a minimum of 10% down or more of the vehicle’s purchase price at the time of buying the car.
+If you have some bumps in your credit history or bad credit, the lender may or may not require a minimum of 10% down or more of the vehicle’s purchase price when buying the car.

 If you want to purchase a vehicle with $0 down, consider covering your car’s tax, title, license, and related fees upfront.
 Otherwise, you’ll be adding unnecessary interest to these amounts.